harvard-edge/dataperf-speech-example/README.md

-# `dataperf-visual-selection`: A Data-Centric Visual Benchmark for Training Data Selection
+# `dataperf-vision-selection`: A Data-Centric Visual Benchmark for Training Data Selection
 ### **Current version:** alpha
 This github repo serves as the starting point for offline evaluation of submissions for the training data selection visual benchmark.
 The offline evaluation can be run on both your local environment as well as a containerized image for reproducibility of score results.